mrocklin/thesis/matrix-inference.md

 class AskInvertibleHandler(...):
     @staticmethod
     def MatMul(expr, assumptions):
-        """ An MatMul is invertible if all of its arguments are invertible """ if all(ask(Q.invertible(arg, assumptions) for arg in expr.args)): return True
+        """ MatMul is invertible if all arguments are invertible """ if all(ask(Q.invertible(arg, assumptions) for arg in expr.args)): return True
 ~~~~~~~~~~